TechTestFC/Dice-Tech-Test/README.md

 - components: Purely presentational components
 - stores: Redux stores

 ## Decisions
 - I decided to go with Redux as I'm pretty comfortable setting it up.
 - I did not want to go the Redux-Saga / Redux-Thunk way as I wanted to show usage of debounce / async / await in the React components.
 - My implementation of star / unstar straight in the redux store means they will disappear every time you will update your search.
 I could not find an endpoint to actually set a movie as favourite.
 Arguable, it could have been done as a separate array (movies / starredMovies) in redux and combined in mapStateToProps to preserve the favourite / not favourite status, but I saw little value in doing that.
 It would obviously be way more important in a real life app.
 - I added the API KEY in clear in ap/constants.
 I obviously would not do that in a prod environments.
 - I did not add unit tests as I wanted to timebox it to 5 hours as stated on the tech test document.
 Tried to add jest but ran into a babel error.

+## Other notes
+- This app has only been tested on iPhone 7 as I don't have any Android phone.
+- This was a very first dive in React Native for me, and I really enjoyed it.